Mercury13/unicodia/README.md

 It is a simple Unicode encyclopedia and the most comprehensive character map ever.
 Right now Windows only.

-**Lifecycle phase: 5/7** (production/stable, inactive).
+**Lifecycle phase: 5** (production/stable).
 Minor troubles with sustainability, but generally survived five Unicode releases, 14.0 to 17.0.
-Probably won’t survive 18.0, just because…
+But this status is on the verge, just because…

 **I’m a Ukrainian officer now.** Everything may happen: maybe I’ll start the work again.
 Maybe I’ll just get killed.